regisd/erz-cal/README.md

 This project converts the CSV to iCal format so that it can be imported in any calendar app such as Google Calendar or Apple Calendar.

+# Use calendar

+Visit https://regis.decamps.info/erz-cal/ to list the published ICS files.

+You can then easily add them to Google Calendar, Apple iCalendar, etc.

 ## Publish site

 ```sh